This company wants to disrupt the $90B paper industry with books made of stone

 Over the last two years, the founders have developed a customer base willing to try out Karst’s stationery—but now, they’re setting their sights on creating other paper products.
 Next on their agenda: mailers and packaging.

-For Karst, stone paper is not just sustainable, it is a massive business opportunity, given that the paper products industry generates $90 billion in revenue every year (one single Memphis-based company alone, called International Paper, generates upward of $20 billion in annual revenue).
+For Karst, stone paper is not just sustainable, it is a massive business opportunity, given that the paper products industry generates $90 billion in revenue every year (the Memphis-based company alone, International Paper, generates upward of $20 billion in annual revenue).
 As consumers become increasingly aware of climate change and the destruction of the planet, Karst’s founders believe that they’re eager to find more sustainable alternatives to the products they use every day.

 “The paper space is enormous, with multiple players doing billions of dollars in annual revenue with traditional paper,” Tse says.
 “The industry may not be sexy, but is is huge.”